 Sailing on the Whitsunday Islands, 4 x 4 jeep rides on Fraser Island and snorkelling the Great Barrier Reef are just some of the highlights.
-Your epic adventure ends with a week in Cape Tribulation, a stunning paradise where the reef meets the rainforest!
+Your epic adventure ends with a trip to Cape Tribulation, a stunning paradise where the reef meets the rainforest!

 - Check out Sydney’s sights on our harbour cruise